piffpaffpuff/woocommerce-delivery-notes/readme.txt

 **Note: Template changes had to be made.
 Please control your template after the update in case you applied some custom styling.**

-* By popular demand the 'Quantity' column is back in the template.
+* By popular demand the 'Quantity' column is back in the template
-* Basic invoice numbering.
+* Basic invoice numbering

 = 3.0.6 =